VoltDB/voltdb-kafka-connector/README.md

     gradle prepare zip shadowJar
 	```

-* To setup an eclipse project run gradle as follows
+* To setup an Eclipse project, run gradle as follows

 	```bash
     gradle cleanEclipse eclipse
 	```
-	then import it into your eclipse workspace by using File->Import projects menu option, and add connect-api-0.10.0.0.jar, connect-json-0.10.0.0.jar and kafka-clients-1.10.0.0.jar to classpath.
+	then import it into your Eclipse workspace by using File->Import projects menu option, and add connect-api-0.10.0.0.jar, connect-json-0.10.0.0.jar and kafka-clients-1.10.0.0.jar to the classpath.

-#### Installing Connector

-* All the scripts for running Kafka Connect will use the CLASSPATH environment variable if it is set when they are invoked.
-* Copy the built jar from `build/libs` to a directory  where Kafka server is installed or accessible.
-  example: path-to-kafka-root/voltdb/
-* copy /config/voltdb-sink-connector.properties, voltdb-sink-connector.json to a folder and configure connector properties
-* configure connect-standalone.properties or connect-distributed.properties under path-to-kafka-root/config/
-  For more details please see http://docs.confluent.io/3.0.1/connect/index.html

 #### Connect Properties (voltdb-sink-connector.properties)
 - **name** (default:KafkaSinkConnector) Unique name for the connector